 I am an author, a seasoned film critic and feature writer, and an adjunct professor of film studies at LIM College.
 I am also an intrepid traveler.

 I write mostly about film, although I have written about Italian art, food, wine and travel.
 I am the "Cinema" columnist for the Washington, D.C.-based Ambassador, and I write frequently for the New York City-based Cineaste, and for All Arts, WNET's online magazine.
-My work has also appeared recently in the LA Times, The Brooklyn Eagle and The Progressive, among many other online and print outlets in the U.S. and Canada.
+My work has also appeared recently in the LA Times, The Brooklyn Eagle and on Biography.com, among many other online and print outlets in the U.S. and Canada.